-The District reported more students than actually served on its report submitted to the Chancellor's Office for the Fall semester.
-Of the 15 students reported as having been served by the District, only 14 should have been reported, as one was not actually served under the CARE program due to being ineligible for the program.
+The District reported more students than actually served under the CARE program on its report submitted to the Chancellor's Office for the fall semester.
+Of the 15 students reported as having been served by the District, only 14 should have been reported, as one student was not actually served due to ineligibility for the program.

-Per the CARE Auditing Guidelines, approximately one month following the end of each reporting term (summer, fall, winter, and spring) during the academic year, each district submits a Student Basic Record and a Student EOPS Record for every student served by CARE.
+Per the CARE auditing guidelines, approximately one month following the end of each reporting term (summer, fall, winter, and spring) during the academic year, each district submits a Student Basic Record and a Student EOPS Record for every student served by CARE.